-This introductory course provides the student with the foundations of disease and illness across the lifespan.
-Students gain an understanding of pathophysiological alterations of body systems.
+This introductory course provides learners with the foundations of disease and illness across the lifespan.
+Learners will gain an understanding of pathophysiological alterations of body systems.
 Nursing management of disease and illness across the lifespan with an emphasis on interventions and treatment is also discussed.
-Cultural diversity in healing practices will be explored as well as the incorporation of evidenced informed practice.
-Prerequisite: Admission to PN program Corequisites: PRAN 100, PRAN 110, PRAN 115, PRAN 118, PRAN 150 3 CR / (40 lecture hours total)
+Cultural diversity in healing practices is explored as well as the incorporation of evidencedinformed practice.
+Corequisites: PRAN 100, PRAN 110, PRAN 115, PRAN 118, PRAN 150 3 CR / (Total Icourse hours 40)